 - Rights of Community and Environment

-The Company has the corporate social responsibilities policy (Section 10.) and corporate governance policy and guidelines relating to community treatment under the roles of stakeholders (Chapter 3).
+The Company has the corporate governance policy and guidelines relating to community treatment under the role of stakeholders.
 The Company shall support and participate in charitable and community development activities to create good relationships and improve quality of life for communities surrounding our business operations.
 The Company collaborates with the government sector and agencies, helps developing public infrastructure, provides financial supports, and promotes social activities that bring understanding and sustainable development to the community.
-Projects supported and developed by KSL in 2017 are as follows:
+Projects supported and developed by KSL in 2016 are as follows:

 - Rights of Human Rights